jaxwong/tp/docs/DeveloperGuide.md

 Use case ends.

 * 1b.
-One or more index provided by user is invalid 1bOverBooked informs user that the contact index is invalid
+One or more index provided by user is invalid.
+  * 1b1.
+OverBooked informs user that the contact index is invalid.

 Use case ends.